refault-artifacts/injection-controller/README.md

 # DDR5 Injection controller
-Hardware files for injection controller PCB that controls the DDR5 interposer PCB by using a Teensy 4.1 microcontroller.
+Hardware design files and firmware for the injection controller PCB that controls the DDR5 interposer PCB by using a Teensy 4.1 microcontroller.
 This is a 2-layer PCB.

 ![3D Rendering of PCB](docs/pcb1.png)